georgevc15/react-nodejs-book-library/README.md

 ## Synopsis
 Online book store that fetches books stored in a Mongo DB database.
-All the books are administrated from an admin area accessible  only to the administrators (login is required).
-Ejs is used as template engine

-## Motivation
-A simple project that shows how to build a web app using only node.js.
-The app can be found here: https://evening-bayou-37419.herokuapp.com/
+Node.js/express is used for the backend to generate the RestFul apis.
+ReactJs is used on the client side

 ## Installation
-Run npm start.

-## Tests
+Run npm start under root folder for lunching nodejs server - http://localhost:5000 Run npm start under /client folder to lunch ReactJS - http://localhost:3000